Last Updated on September 18, 2023

 The factoring fees are the biggest drawback to using this form of financing as a cash flow tool for businesses.
 The debtor’s credit score and the extent of the contractual relationship are factors that will influence the price of the arrangement.

-The fee for debt factoring begins as low as 1% of the total value of all the accounts receivable associated with the transaction.
+The fee for debt factoring can be as low as 0.51% of the total value of all the accounts receivable associated with the transaction.
 If the invoice remains unpaid then the fee will increase over a particular interval of time.

 Debt factoring brokers can also charge a flat fee to perform factoring arrangements.
 This flat fee will depend on various factors: